technomancy/bussard/Contributing.md

 should also have symlinks to them for human-readable names.

 Mail should stick to the typical header/body pattern; roughly RFC 822.

+#### Subnet

+Subnet is a usenet-like discussion platform in the game that is technically legal but has a reputation for being used for unsavory activities.
+Each subnet group corresponds to a directory in the `data/subnet` folder, and each file inside that corresponds to a thread in that group.
+Many threads are just random chatter to provide background and story, but some missions can only be accepted from subnet threads, and they also often contain useful code snippets.

 ### OS and SSH